usnistgov/vulntology/specification/entities/context.md

 - **Physical Hardware**:  The actual physical hardware such as the logic gates within processors, the sectors of a disk or cells within memory.

 Data elements:
-- namespace: (required) The specific grouping of unique identifiers.
-- value: (required) A unique namespace-qualified identifier for the Context.
+- value: (required) A unique identifier for the context.

 Example:
 ```